 APA's annual budget supports the goals and related action items in the Development Plan approved by the Board of Directors.

-In September 2018, the APA Board approved APA's FY 2019 budget, for the period October 1, 2018, to September 30, 2019.
+In September 2019, the APA Board approved APA's FY 2020 budget, for the period October 1, 2019, to September 30, 2020.
 The budget development was guided by APA's Financial Reserves Policy which includes a target reserve of approximately 50 percent of fixed operating costs.
 We estimate fixed operating costs to be approximately $13 million.
-The FY 2017 costs to transition the defined benefit pension plan to a third-party provider caused us to dip into reserves, and we are currently well below this 50 percent reserve.
 Associations like APA often casually refer to net unrestricted assets as a financial reserve, as this is the balance available to conduct business operations in the event of an unusual situation or extremely dire straits.
-We have a budgeted surplus of $473,000 in FY 2019 that should move us closer to this reserve percentage, and we plan to continue to develop budgets in the future to reach or exceed the 50 percent target.